Do you have a score guarantee?

 Do I need to buy or bring anything?

+All course content will be provided through an online homeowrk platform, Moodle.
 You’ll also need a calculator.
 The most commonly-used calculator is the Texas Instruments TI-84.
 It can be used on both the SAT and the ACT.
 Many other calculators are also permissible.
 We can help you figure out whether your particular calculator is allowed.

 How should I choose a tutor?